From BR Bullpen

 " . . . there can be no doubt that in Speaker (the Red Sox) possessed the greatest fielding outfielder in the game . . .
 Furthermore, Speaker was almost as much dreaded for his batting and baserunning as he was for his marvelous fielding gifts." - from an article in Baseball Magazine in 1916

-He is the all-time leader in doubles with 792, leading the league in doubles eight times and finishing second three other times.
-He is # 5 all-time in hits with 3514, # 6 all-time in batting average, # 6 all-time in triples, # 9 all-time in Runs Created, # 11 all-time in Runs Scored (in spite of playing during a dead-ball era when runs were scarce), and # 12 all-time in on-base percentage.
+He is the all-time leader in doubles, with a remarkable 792, topping the AL in two-baggers eight times and finishing second three other times.
+He was long # 5 all-time in hits with 3514, # 6 all-time in batting average, # 6 all-time in triples, # 9 all-time in Runs Created, # 11 all-time in Runs Scored (in spite of playing during a dead-ball era when runs were scarce), and # 12 all-time in on-base percentage.

 He is one of only two players to ever hit 50 doubles and steal 50 bases in the same season.

-Observers thought him an excellent center fielder.
-He was fast enough that he would play shallow and if a ball was hit over his head, he could usually run back fast enough to corral it.
-His lifetime range factor is much better than that of Ty Cobb.
-His career record assists (449) and double plays (139) were achieved by throwing with his off hand.
-At age 10, he was thrown from a horse and broke his collarbone and right arm, causing him to throw lefty.
+He was not only the premier fielding center fielder of his day but perhaps of all baseball history, holding career records in assists (449) and double plays (139).
+He was fast enough that he would play shallow and if a ball was hit over his head he could usually run back fast enough to corral it.
+His lifetime range factor is much better than era rival Cobb's.
+Speaker's throwing achievements are all the more remarkable considering they were achieved by throwing with his off hand.
+At age 10, he was thrown from a horse and broke his collarbone and right arm, causing him to throw lefty the rest his life.

 "When I was a rookie, Cy Young used to hit me flies to sharpen my abilities to judge in advance the direction and distance of an outfield-hit ball." - Tris Speaker